 Business agility is the ability to adapt rapidly and cost-efficiently in a fast-changing business environment.
 SaaS can drive business agility by reducing time to benefit.
 Strong evidence is that it usually takes weeks or months for a business to set up and develop software, while SaaS is ready in a few hours in the cloud.
 Thus an IT systems administrator does not have to spend a large amount of time installing as well as managing, and supporting infrastructure.

 Moreover, in this fast-growing digital world, the flexible infrastructure that SaaS offers can enhance agility, contributing to a scalable business.
 As a cloud-based application, SaaS solutions reside in cloud environments that have integration with other SaaS offerings.
 It couples with the periodic and latest upgrades from the providers, allowing SaaS to serve the increasing demand of a business to adapt quickly and effectively to the markets.
 Therefore, SaaS does move a company significantly along the path to becoming agile, one of the most critical to business survival.

 Cloud service, in general, allows enterprises to ramp their service or features up and down upon request.
 SaaS is no different.

 See how many types of clouds and what you need to know.

 Accelerated feature delivery

-SaaS application are more frequently updated than any traditional software thanks to these below factors:
+SaaS applications are more frequently updated than any traditional software thanks to the below factors:

-- The application is centrally-hosted, which means the person to decide an update is the provider, not customers.
+- The application is centrally hosted, which means the person to decide an update is the provider, not the customer.

 - SaaS application has only one single configuration, accelerating the development testing process.

-- With only one version, the application vendors do not have to expend resource to update and maintain backdated software versions
+- With only one version, the application vendors do not have to expend resources to update and maintain backdated software versions.

 - They also have access to user behavior within the application.
 This makes it easier for them to identify areas in need of improvement.